Crafts That Double as Lesson Reminders

 Make simple window clings using contact paper and tissue paper or foam shapes.
 Kids can stick them on car windows.

-Every time family goes somewhere they see reminder of lesson.
+Every time the family goes somewhere they see a reminder of the lesson.
 And other people in traffic might see them too which kids think is pretty cool.

 Doorknob Hangers

 Kids see their bedroom doors every single day.
-Perfect spot for craft that reminds them of lesson.
+Perfect spot for a craft that reminds them of the lesson.

-Make doorknob hangers with main point from lesson.
+Make doorknob hangers with the main point from the lesson.
 "Pray before bed."
 "God is always with you."
 "Tell the truth."
 Whatever fits what you taught.

 Let them decorate and personalize however they want.
 Some go crazy with decorations.
 Others keep it simple.
 Both work fine.

-Every time they go in or out of room they get little reminder of what they're supposed to be practicing.
+Every time they go in or out of their room they get a little reminder of what they're supposed to be practicing.

 Plastic Cup Reminders